TeemuSo/pydantic-ai-flow/README.md

 2. **Creating a Workflow**:
    - Drag agent nodes from the sidebar onto the canvas
    - Connect nodes by dragging between connection points
-   - Configure each agent's settings:
+   - Configure each agent's settings by clicking the gear icon:
+     - Basic settings:
+       - Agent name
-     - Model provider and version
+       - Model selection (combined provider/model dropdown)
+       - System prompts
+     - Advanced settings (optional):
        - Temperature and token limits
-     - System prompts
-     - Output structure and fields
+       - Output structure configuration
+       - Field selection for data passing

 3. **Configuring Output Structures**:
-   - Define the structure name (e.g., "UserProfile")
+   - In advanced settings, define the structure name (e.g., "UserProfile")
    - Add fields with types (string, int, float, bool, etc.)
    - Add optional field descriptions
    - Select which fields to pass to next agent
+   - Preview structured output in a collapsible panel

 4. **Running the Workflow**:
+   - Click the play button on any agent node
-   - Type your message in the input panel
+   - Enter your message in the dialog
-   - Click send or press Enter
-   - View results in the results panel
+   - View results in the collapsible output panel
    - See structured outputs and raw responses
    - Selected fields are automatically passed to next agent

 5. **Managing Data Flow Between Agents**:
+   - Input data is clearly visible at the top of each agent node
+   - Hover over input data to see detailed field values
-   - After an agent runs, its output fields appear in a selection panel
+   - Select output fields in the advanced settings panel
-   - Check the fields you want to pass to the next agent
+   - Preview selected fields before passing to next agent
-   - Hover over fields to preview their values
-   - Selected fields appear in a green indicator on the next agent
-   - Hover over the green indicator to view received values
    - Field selections persist between runs
-   - Each agent shows its received input data for transparency
+   - Collapsible panels keep the workspace clean

 6. **Generating Python Code**:
    - Click "Generate Python Code" button